jimixoso/jimixoso/README.md

 I'm a self-taught software engineer passionate about building scalable systems at the intersection of **technology**, **finance**, and **infrastructure**.
 Whether it's deploying apps in the cloud, building recommendation engines, or scraping and visualizing real-world data, I enjoy crafting thoughtful solutions to complex problems.

-In Summer 2025, I interned at **EOTSS** (Massachusetts Executive Office of Technology Services and Security), where I built an end-to-end intake system to automate cloud hosting decisions using Python, Flask, and custom scoring logic — reducing manual review time by 60%.
+In Summer 2025, I interned at **EOTSS** (Massachusetts Executive Office of Technology Services and Security), where I built an end-to-end intake system to automate cloud hosting decisions using Python, Flask, and custom scoring logic, reducing manual review time by 60%.

 ---